Averydimbulb79/GPCH_kanban/README.md

 Archived cards are excluded from the five dashboard count boxes.

-The counts therefore represent current active workload rather than historical records.
+The dashboard therefore continues to represent current active workload rather than historical volume.

 ---